shuyanxiong/starter-hugo-portfolio-theme/content/project/research_earthen_materials/index.md

 However, challenges remain.
 Traditional earthen construction techniques must evolve with the times to meet the requirements of modern buildings.
 This has prompted researchers around the world to work on improving the performance of earthen materials.
 From developing slurries with superior moisture-regulating properties to creating liquid soils that perform similarly to traditional concrete, researchers have made various efforts in this regard.

 As we find ourselves at the intersection of modernization and sustainability, a compelling avenue emerges as we re-evaluate and innovate with clay.
 The Regenerative Laboratory of the Chair of Sustainable Construction at ETH Zurich has delved into a variety of techniques to explore the potential of clay materials.
-From experimenting with casting techniques with a variety of additives to studying rammed earth with different aggregate compositions, our efforts aim to achieve various goals, such as enhancing water resistance through tannins, speeding up production through pouring, or increasing strength through geopolymers.
+From experimenting with pouring techniques [^2^]–[^5^] designed with a variety of additives to embracing stabilizations from vernacular construction practices [^6^]–[^8^], our efforts aim to achieve various goals, such as enhancing water resistance through low carbon stabilizers, speeding up production through pouring ,or tacking variability with simplified parameters [^9^].
 Presented here are some samples of earth bricks designed to illustrate their marketable solutions in the construction industry.

 ## Spotlight on the Samples: